 - breast milk jaundice: after 2–3 weeks of life, caused by the processing of some substances in breast milk

 All of these can be easily treated and are usually harmless if treated.
 Some more serious conditions that cause high bilirubin and jaundice in an infant include:

 - abnormal blood cell shapes, such as sickle cell anemia

 - blood type mismatch between infant and mother, leading to severe breakdown of the baby’s red blood cells, called erythroblastosis fetalis

-- lack of certain important proteins due to genetic
+- lack of certain important proteins due to genetic defects

-- bleeding in the scalp due to a difficult delivery
+- bruising due to a difficult delivery

 - high levels of red blood cells due to small size, prematurity